dgwhited/guardduty-runbooks/runbooks/backdoor-ec2-denialofservice-udpontcpports.md

  * **Data source:** VPC flow logs

 This finding informs you that the listed EC2 instance within your AWS environment is generating a large volume of outbound UDP traffic targeted to a port that is typically used for TCP communication.
-This may indicate that the listed instance is compromised and being used to perform a denial-of-service (DoS) attacks using UDP protocol on a TCP port.
+This may indicate that the listed instance is compromised and being used to perform a denial\-of\-service (DoS) attacks using UDP protocol on a TCP port.

 ###### Note